-- The controller network shall use BACnet[TM] as its native communication protocol.
-The communication between controllers shall be ARCNET or MS/TP at least 38.4 Kbps. - 2.
-The Global Building Controller /Router shall utilize FLASH memory, battery backed RAM or firmware which shall allow for operating system updates to be performed remotely via TCP/IP or UDP/IP. - I. UPS: Uninterruptible Power Supply(s) is(are) required for the Global Building Controller(s), repeater(s) and/or Application Controllers that serve or monitor emergency and/or critical equipment.
+- The controller network shall use BACnetTM as its native communication protocol.
+The communication between controllers shall be ARCNET or MS/TP at least 76.8 Kbps. - 2.
+The Global Building Controller /Router shall utilize FLASH memory, battery backed RAM or firmware which shall allow for operating system updates to be performed remotely via TCP/IP or UDP/IP. - I. UPS: Uninterruptible Power Supply(s) is(are) required for the Global Building Controller(s), repeater(s) and/or Application Controllers (on primary or terminal equipment) that serve or monitor emergency and/or critical equipment, locations or points.